motorcycle 101 guides

 7. New Hampshire Motorcycle Equipment Requirements

-After you have registered your motorcycle in New Hampshire, it must be brought to a state approved inspection station within 10 days of registration.
-So long as you have ownership of your motorcycle, you must bring it in for a safety and equipment inspection every year no later than 10 days after the end of your birth month.
+After registering your motorcycle in New Hampshire, it must be brought to a state-approved inspection station within a 10-day period.
+The due date for bringing your motorcycle in for a safety and equipment inspection every year is within 10 days after the end of the month you were born.

 • Horn